An atlas of K3 surfaces with finite automorphism group: Rank 9 lattices

+\begin{prop} The branch curve $\tilde{C}_{6}$ of the morphism $\pi$ is a smooth sextic curve which possesses $120$ $6$-tangent conics. \end{prop}

-\begin{rem} Let $B$ be the strict transform in $Z$ of $C_{6}$, this is a smooth genus $2$ curve such that $B\equiv E_{j}+S_{j}$.
-Thus the ramification locus $R$ of the double cover $f:Y\to Z$ is a smooth genus 2 curve with $2R\equiv f^{*}(E_{j}+S_{j})\equiv2D_{2}$ and (since $\NS X)=\Pic X)$), the divisor $R$ is in the linear system $|D_{2}|$ and its image by $\pi$ is a line in $\PP^{2}$. \end{rem}
+\begin{rem} Let $B$ be the strict transform in $Z$ of $C_{6}$; this is a smooth genus $2$ curve such that $B\equiv E_{j}+S_{j}$.
+Thus the ramification locus $R$ of the double cover $f\colon Y\to Z$ is a smooth genus $2$ curve with $2R\equiv f^{*}(E_{j}+S_{j})\equiv2D_{2}$, and (since $\NS X)=\Pic X)$) the divisor $R$ is in the linear system $|D_{2}|$, and its image by $\pi$ is a line in $\PP^{2}$. \end{rem}

-We also remark that: \begin{rem} The morphism $\pi$ is branched over a smooth sextic curve $C_{6}$ (thus of genus $10$), whereas $f$ is branched over a smooth genus $2$ curve $\t$, so that there exists (at least) two distinct non-symplectic involutions $\iota_{1},\iota_{2}$ on the same K3 surface.
-In fact according to Kondo \cite{Kondo}, the automorphism group of such a K3 is $\ZZ/2\ZZ\times\ZZ/2\ZZ$, so that we know the generators of $\aut(X)$. \end{rem}
+\begin{rem} The morphism $\pi$ is branched over a smooth sextic curve $\tilde{C}_{6}$ (thus of genus $10$), whereas $f$ is branched over a smooth genus $2$ curve $B$, so that there exist (at least) two distinct non-symplectic involutions $\iota_{1}$, $\iota_{2}$ on the same K3 surface.
+In fact, according to Kondo \cite{Kondo}, the automorphism group of such a K3 surface is $\ZZ/2\ZZ\times\ZZ/2\ZZ$, so that we know the generators of $\aut(X)$. \end{rem}

-The curve $\tilde{C}_{6}$ has thus $120$ conics that are $6$-tangent, as far as we know, this is the record for a smooth sextic.
-However: \begin{rem} In \cite{Elkies} Elkies gives an example of an irreducible sextic curve and $1240$ conics that are $6$-tangent to it; that curve has a unique node. \end{rem}
+The curve $\tilde{C}_{6}$ thus has $120$ conics that are $6$-tangent.
+As far as we know, this is the record for a smooth sextic.

+\begin{rem} By a result of Degtyarev \cite{Degtyarev}, a smooth plane sextic curve can have at most $72$ tritangent lines.
+Moreover, there is an example of such a sextic curve by Mukai (see \cite{MukaiTri}).
+In \cite{Elkies}, Elkies gives an example of an irreducible sextic curve and $1240$ conics that are $6$-tangent to it; that curve has a unique node. \end{rem}

-\subsection{The lattice $U\oplus\mathbf{A}_{7}$}
+\subsection{The lattice $\boldsymbol{U\oplus\mathbf{A}_{7}}$}